Aliases for TEAD3 Gene

 External Ids for TEAD3 Gene

 Previous HGNC Symbols for TEAD3 Gene

 This gene product is a member of the transcriptional enhancer factor (TEF) family of transcription factors, which contain the TEA/ATTS DNA-binding domain.
 It is predominantly expressed in the placenta and is involved in the transactivation of the chorionic somatomammotropin-B gene enhancer.
 Translation of this protein is initiated at a non-AUG (AUA) start codon. [provided by RefSeq, Jul 2008]

 GeneCards Summary for TEAD3 Gene

 TEAD3 (TEA Domain Transcription Factor 3) is a Protein Coding gene.
-Diseases associated with TEAD3 include Retinitis Pigmentosa 14 and Leber Congenital Amaurosis.
-Among its related pathways are Gene Expression and BMAL1-CLOCK,NPAS2 activates circadian gene expression.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and RNA polymerase II transcription factor binding.
-An important paralog of this gene is TEAD1.
+Diseases associated with TEAD3 include Leber Congenital Amaurosis and Retinitis Pigmentosa.
+Among its related pathways are Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha) and Metabolism.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and RNA polymerase II transcription factor binding.
+An important paralog of this gene is TEAD4.